Working in Europe

 Alternately, you can search for work before you arrive, and the best place to research international jobs in technology is online.
-Two sites with comprehensive international job listings are international.monster.com and brassring.com.
-But you should also look into career web sites based in your destination country.
+Many websites with comprehensive international job listings are in TransitionsAbroad.com's International Careers page.
+But you should also look into career websites based in your destination country.

 Use any contacts you have in your destination country and establish personal relationships with potential employers.

-REBECCA FALKOFF is a freelance writer and English teacher currently living in Paris.
-She writes a monthly column for the Monster.com Work Abroad Community.
+REBECCA FALKOFF is a freelance writer and English teacher who lived in Paris..